 The steps below tell you how to take your medicine with a spacer.

 Look at the hole where the medicine sprays out of your inhaler.
 If you see powder in or around the hole, clean your inhaler.
 First, remove the metal canister from the L-shaped plastic mouthpiece.
 Rinse only the mouthpiece and cap in warm water.
 Let them air dry overnight.
 In the morning, put the canister back inside.
 Put the cap on.
 Do not rinse any other parts.

-For control medicines you take each day, write the date you need to replace it on the canister.
+For control medicines you take each day, write on the canister the date you need to replace it.

-To figure out this date, use the number of puffs you take each day and the number of puffs your canister contains.
-For example, say your new canister has 200 puffs (number of puffs is listed on canister), and your doctor tells you to take 8 puffs each day.
-This canister will last 25 days.
+To figure out this date, divide the number of puffs your canister contains by the number of puffs you take each day.
+For example, if your new canister has 200 puffs (the number of puffs is listed on canister), and your doctor tells you to take 8 puffs each day, this canister should last 25 days.
 If you started using this inhaler on May 1, replace it on or before May 25.
 Write May 25 on your canister.

-Store your metered-dose inhaler at room temperature.
+Store your inhaler at room temperature.
 It may not work well if it is too cold.
 The medicine in the canister is under pressure.
-So, make sure not to get it too hot or puncture it.
+So make sure not to get it too hot or puncture it.